Sales Best Practices

 In contrast to the B2B sales process which focuses on the seller’s perspective, the B2B sales funnel corresponds to the buyer’s journey.
 The sales funnel often serves as a visualization of a prospect’s proximity to or likelihood of making a purchase by identifying the cognitive or emotional phases the prospect undergoes in the buying process.

-Most B2B sales funnels consist of four to seven steps.
+Most B2B sales funnels consist of 4 to 7 steps.
 Here is an example of a 7-step B2B sales funnel:

 Learn more about the B2B Sales Funnel (plus best practices).